elai296/beauty_bar/README.md

 # Beauty Bar

-An online e-commerce website for a beauty items.
+An online e-commerce website for beauty items.
 Customers can view, add, update and delete products from their cart, and also submit their orders.

 ## <a href="http://beautybar.elainevphan.com/">Live Demo </a>
 ![](./assets/images/PeppaPig.gif)